Quantum Mechanics in symmetry language: Measurement

-Application of Sinai theorem proves, in a detail-independent manner, that if the setup of a measurement is suitable, i.e. interactions are not too small or too large, a symmetry breaking does occur and it is a direct consequence of quantum entanglement which makes the classical Hamiltonian to approache one of its ground states and stays there.
-This theorem also predicts the existence of surfaces in coupling space in which multiple phases can coexist.
-For quantum systems they correspond to cases where interaction with environment cannot completely break the symmetry between states, in another word $|\psi_i\rangle$ are not orthogonal and an interference between states occurs.
+Application of Sinai theorem proves, in a detail-independent manner, that if the setup of a measurement is suitable, the state symmetry does break and its occurrence is a direct consequence of quantum entanglement.
+The theorem also predicts the existence of surfaces in coupling space, in which multiple phases can coexist.
+For quantum systems they correspond to cases where interaction with environment cannot completely break the symmetry between states.
+Thus, $|\psi_i\rangle$ are not orthogonal and measurement is of type POVM, or an interference between states occurs\footnote{A term $A_iA^*_j$ will appear in the constraint iff states $|\psi_i\rangle$ and $|\psi_j\rangle$ are not orthogonal.
+We assume that these states are normalized.
+Moreover, minimum paths are absolute minimums only if decomposition states are orthogonal, otherwise they can be decomposed to a set of normal vectors with coefficients less than 1.}.